MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-424-Conditions-Medicare-Payment/subpart-B-Certification-Plan-Requirements/section-424.11.md

 (3) Certify, on the appropriate billing form, that the statements have been obtained and are on file.

 (b) *Obtaining the certification and recertification statements.* No specific procedures or forms are required for certification and recertification statements.
 The provider may adopt any method that permits verification.
 The certification and recertification statements may be entered on forms, notes, or records that the appropriate individual signs, or on a special separate form.
 Except as provided in paragraph (d) of this section for delayed certifications, there must be a separate signed statement for each certification or recertification.
+If supporting information for the signed statement is contained in other provider records (such as physicians' progress notes), it need not be repeated in the statement itself.

 (c) *Required information.* The succeeding sections of this subpart set forth specific information required for different types of services.
-If that information is contained in other provider records, such as physicians' progress notes, it need not be repeated.
-It will suffice for the statement to indicate where the information is to be found.

 (d) *Timeliness.* (1) The succeeding sections of this subpart also specify the timeframes for certification and for initial and subsequent recertifications.